v-zhuravlev/zbx_template_pack/out/4.2/EN/os/template_os_windows_agent_EN.md

 ## Overview

 For Zabbix version: 4.2
 New official Windows template.
-Requires agent of Zabbix 3.0.14, 3.4.5 and 4.0.0 or newer.
+Requires agent of Zabbix 4.4 and newer.

 This template was tested on:

-- Windows, version 10
+- Windows, version 7 and newer.
+- Windows Server, version 2008 R2 and newer.

 ## Setup